About Us---Brief Biographies, and About Our Breeding

 Brief Biographies

 Yvonne was born in 1953, and grew up in NJ.
 She started learning about and training dogs in the 1960's.
 She and her collie Highground Tom Jones CD earned their first obedience title together in Feb of 1969.
-She started visiting borzoi breeders and going to shows to observe and learn about them in 1973; acquired her first borzoi, Gervaise, of Twin Elms and Majenkir breeding, from Majenkir kennel in 1975; relocated to Washington state; and started coursing him in the open field in CA the following year.
-She made the memorable long drives to CA by herself in her 1963 Chevy Nova wagon, while a college student.
-She did a lot of lure coursing with him too, in places as diverse as NJ, Delaware, PA, WA, and BC Canada.
-Gervaise was a unique and wonderful dog, and Yvonne has never had another quite like him even after all these years in the breed.
+She started visiting borzoi breeders and going to shows to observe and learn about them in 1973; acquired her first borzoi in 1975; relocated to Washington state; and started coursing him in the open field in CA the following year.
+She did lure coursing with him too, in places as diverse as NJ, Delaware, PA, WA, and BC Canada.
 She has continued with unabated enthusiasm for borzoi and for open field coursing since that time.

 She was a student of the breed for 12 years before having her first litter, born in November of 1987.
 Since then, she has successfully coursed borzoi of her own breeding in several states.
-A dog of Valeska breeding, Valeska Unbridled Sea CC CM, has taken top breed honors for three consecutive years; 2001, 2002, and 2003.
 Yvonne is still a student of the breed, continuing to learn every day of her life spent with borzoi.

 -----------------------------------------------------

-Rey was born in 1956,and grew up in various states across the US.
-Rey lived across the street from Yvonne, but they were too shy to speak to each other, so they studiously ignored each other for 7 years.
-Both of them moved away in 1991, but fortunately, while Rey owned a horse boarding stable, he was "re-discovered" by Yvonne while hugging his Arab filly Pixie in the spring of 1992.
+Rey was born in 1956.
 He married into borzoi on July 17, 1993, and has been researching the history of the borzoi breed ever since, as well as actively coursing and writing about breed history and developement.
 Rey and Yvonne now live with their borzoi on a small acreage.

 Valeska has bred dogs earning top honors in the open field and in the show ring, with individuals capable of excelling at both.
 Open field performance will always be the most important venue in our eyes, but nothing is more important than good health and good temperaments.
 And no competetive venue is more important than the dogs themselves.

+We are a small hobby kennel, maintained for our own enjoyment of and love of this breed.
 We breed for our conception of the best possible borzoi, who will be beautiful and healthy in body and mind.
 We think that breeding for show purposes should always be secondary or tertiary to breeding for breed preservation, health, mental soundness, and athletic ability.
 Breeding , if done with the best interests of the dogs foremost in mind, is a costly and labor-intensive endeavor, to be engaged in out of love and cherishing of the breed and it's irreplaceable qualities, rather than from a desire to win at any cost, regardless of detrimental effects on the dogs themselves.
 We don't feel that dog shows alone are the best criteria for breeding mental and physical soundness.
-In fact, shows sometimes promote the reverse of these qualities; we don't believe that dog shows are a significant factor in preserving historic type, in producing healthy dogs, or in canine welfare.
+In fact, shows sometimes promote the reverse of these qualities.
+We don't believe that dog shows are a significant factor in preserving historic type, in producing healthy dogs, or in canine welfare.

-First priorities in breeding should involve concern for health and temperament, because without those two things, all else becomes irrelevant, no matter how stellar a dog is in other respects.
+First priorities in breeding should involve concern for health and temperament.
 Keep in mind that temperament is breed specific, so good temperament for a laborador retreiver will be quite different than good temperament for a borzoi.
 Health issues also are breed specific, with problem areas in one breed being different than problem areas in another.

 The rest, in the words of the immortal bard, "...is a tale told by an idiot,